wynnblevins/wifissure/README.md

 You'll need a wireless adapter that supports monitor mode.

 ## Usage
 From within the root of the project directory, run the following.
-Replace "My Network" with the name of the target network to crack, the name of the cap file you want to generate, and your wireless interface.
+Replace "My Network" with the name of the target network to crack, the name of the cap file you want to generate, and your wireless interface along with a path to a wordlist file to use.
-`./wifissure --target "My Network" --capfile network --interface wlan0`
+`./wifissure --target "My Network" --capfile network --interface wlan0 --wordlist /usr/share/wordlists/rockyou.txt`